Order Hemiptera; Family Aphididae

-Pest monitoring Use yellow sticky traps, or other devices to detect aphids when they fly in from weedy or alternate hosts.
+Pest monitoring Use yellow sticky traps, or other devices to detect aphids when they fly into the landscape from weedy or alternate hosts.
 Aphids tend to coincide with new growth flushes that may occur after a rain event or irrigation.
-Begin observing shoots for aphids prior to bud break or new growth flushes, as management is best done early while the aphids are less abundant.
+Begin observing shoots for aphids prior to bud break or during new growth flushes.
+The most efficient management occurs early in the season when aphids are less abundant.
 A dark plate or upside-down cup placed under the branches will show spatters of honeydew indicating the first activity and severity of the infestation.
-Also, check the upper surfaces of leaves for honeydew.
-Check for presence of natural enemies as well.
+Also, check the upper surfaces of the lower leaves for honeydew.
+Check host plant for presence of natural enemies as well.

-Wash aphids from plants with a strong stream of water or by wiping the aphids off a stem or leaf by hand.
-Aphid populations tend to be higher in plants that are fertilized liberally with nitrogen and heavily watered, as these practices produce flushes of succulent growth.
-Avoid excessive watering, and use slow-release or organic sources of nitrogen.
+Wash aphids from woody plants with a strong stream of water or by wiping the aphids off a stem or leaf by hand.
+Aphid populations tend to be higher in plants that are fertilized liberally with nitrogen and heavily watered, so avoid practices that produce flushes of succulent growth.

 Aphids have many natural enemies, including lady beetles, syrphid fly larvae, green lacewings and parasitoid wasps.
-Look closely for evidence of predators and avoid broad-spectrum insecticide applications that would disrupt these natural enemy populations.
+Check host plant closely for evidence of these predators and avoid broad-spectrum insecticide applications that would disrupt these natural enemy populations.
 Braconid wasps are especially important parasitoids.
 Look for large swollen, hardened aphid "mummies" indicative of an aphid inhabited by a braconid larva.
-These pupate within the host and cut a semicircular "door" in the host's abdomen, through which the adult wasps exit the host.
+These wasp larvae pupate within the host and cut a semicircular "door" in the host's abdomen, through which the adult wasps exit the host.
 If the mummies are intact (without circular parasite exit holes), then cut the leaf pieces and move the mummies to areas where aphids are still a problem.
 The parasitoid wasp is a tiny black gnat-sized insect and may be seen searching leaves for aphids to parasitize.
 Control ants, which "farm" aphids to harvest honeydew and protect aphids from natural enemies.

 For more information